4 Critical Areas You Need to Test for Mobile App Accessibility

-This ensures that low-vision or color blind users can still clearly read and understand content.
-All text and UI elements that are important for performing an action, or for comprehending content, must meet at least a 4.5:1 contrast ratio (Level AA compliance).
+Color Contrast ensures that low-vision or color blind users can clearly read and understand the content.
+All text and UI elements that are important for performing an action or comprehending content must meet at least a 4.5:1 contrast ratio (Level AA compliance).
 For all the designers out there, I quite enjoy and recommend using the Sketch Plugin for color contrast to test your app designs.

 2. Allow For System Font Sizing

-Users with low-vision can set their default font size to be larger, which makes it easier to read text on the screen.
+Users with low vision can set their default font size to be larger, making it easier to read text on the screen.

-There are 11 styles that can be set for dynamic type sizes within the iOS Human Interface Guidelines.
+Eleven styles can be set for dynamic type sizes within the iOS Human Interface Guidelines.
 These styles provide structure around how text sizes up so that users can choose their preferred text size.
 The text styles aren’t as structured on Android.
 All text can size up based on an individual’s native phone settings.
-As long as an app's interface is designed to be flexible, and is given the right structure by both design and development, text sizing changes should not break the user's experience.
+As long as an app's interface is designed to be flexible and is given the right structure by both design and development, text sizing changes should not break the user's experience.